SmitUplenchwar2687/Redis-Clone/README.md

 # Redis Clone

-A lightweight implementation of a Redis-like server in Python using the `asyncio` library.
+A lightweight implementation of a Redis-like in-memory data store in Python.
 This project supports basic Redis commands like `PING`, `ECHO`, `SET`, and `GET`, as well as key expiration features.
+It also supports core Redis functionalities like key-value storage, replication, and basic client-server communication.

 ---